QuantEcon/lecture-python-intro/lectures/inequality.md

 plt.show()
 ```

-We can see in {numref}`gini_histogram` that across 50 years of data and all countries
-the measure only varies between 20 and 65.
+We can see in {numref}`gini_histogram` that across 50 years of data and all countries the measure varies between 20 and 65.

 Let us fetch the data `DataFrame` for the USA.